How QVault security works

 Crypto-agile design

-Security is designed to evolve over time without breaking your workflow.
+Security evolves without breaking your workflow.

 Files are encrypted before storage